NLnetLabs/routinator/source/manual-page.rst

 .. option:: --fresh

       Delete and re-initialize the local data storage before starting.
-This option should be provided when Routinator fails after reporting corrupt data storage.
+This option should be used when Routinator fails after reporting corrupt data storage.

 .. option:: --disable-rsync